Polycystic Kidney Disease

 What is polycystic kidney disease (PKD)?

 Polycystic kidney disease (PKD) is a rare genetic disorder.
-It causes numerous cysts filled with fluid to grow in the kidneys.
-PKD cysts can reduce kidney function, leading to kidney failure.
-PKD is the 4th leading cause of kidney failure.
+It causes many cysts filled with fluid to grow in the kidneys.
+PKD cysts can impair how the kidneys work.
+It can lead to kidney failure.
+PKD is the fourth leading cause of kidney failure.
 People with PKD can also have cysts in the liver and problems in other organs, such as the heart and blood vessels in the brain.

 What are the different types of PKD?

-There are 2 primary inherited forms of PKD and 1 noninherited form:
+There are 2 main forms of PKD that are inherited:

-This is the most common inherited form of polycystic kidney disease, accounting for about 90% of all PKD cases.
-Autosomal dominant means that if one parent has the disease, there is a 50% chance that the disease will pass to a child, and that both males and females are equally affected.
-These cases usually are diagnosed in adulthood.
+Autosomal dominant polycystic kidney disease (ADPKD) is the most common form of PKD.
+It accounts for about 90% of all PKD cases.
+Autosomal dominant means that if 1 parent has the disease, there is a 50% chance that the disease will pass to a child.
+Both males and females are equally affected.

-Autosomal dominant PKD may occur with other conditions including:
+ADPKD may occur with other conditions such as:

-The symptoms of autosomal dominant PKD may look like other conditions or medical problems.
-Always check with your child's healthcare provider for a diagnosis.
+The symptoms of ADPKD may look like other health problems.
+Always check with your provider for a diagnosis.

-Your child's healthcare provider will figure out a treatment plan for autosomal dominant PKD after careful consideration of the child's symptoms and medical history.
+Your healthcare provider will figure out a treatment plan after careful consideration of symptoms and medical history.
 Treatment may include:

-Children born with autosomal recessive PKD may develop kidney failure within a few years and often experience the following:
+Children born with ARPKD may develop kidney failure within a few years.
+They often have:

 The disease also usually affects the liver, spleen, and pancreas.
 This results in low blood cell counts, varicose veins, and hemorrhoids.

-The symptoms of autosomal recessive PKD may look like other conditions or medical problems.
+The symptoms of ARPKD may look like other health problems.
 Always check with your child's healthcare provider for a diagnosis.

 Diagnosis often includes ultrasound imaging of the fetus or newborn to reveal cysts in the kidneys.
-Ultrasound exam of kidneys of relatives may also be helpful.
+An ultrasound exam of kidneys of relatives may also be helpful.

-Your child's healthcare provider will figure out a treatment plan for autosomal recessive PKD after careful consideration of the child's symptoms and medical profile.
+Your child's healthcare provider will figure out a treatment plan after careful consideration of the child's symptoms and medical history.
 Treatment may include: